imiancunningham/cse15l-lab-reports/Week 3 Lab Report - Servers and Bugs.md

 # Part 3:
 I learned how to edit files from github and push the changes back to the repository.
-I did not know I could access online code from a remote terminal until week 3's lab.
+I did not know I could access online code from a remote terminal until I attended week 3's lab.